Downlink/test/Readme.md

 $ node device.js
 ```

-The first time you run your application, it will ask for your credentials.
+The first time you run your application, it will ask for your full credentials.
 ```js
 ?
 Enter your userid (email):
 ?
 Enter your password:
 ?
 Enter your security code:

 ```
-The next time you run your application, it will start automatically without asking for your credentials.
+The next time you run your application, it will start automatically.
 It will use a saved user token for authentication.

-However, if you leave your application running for more than 30 minutes it will ask again for your credentials.
+However, if you leave your application running for more than 15 minutes restarting your application will require you to provide credentials again.

 At anytime you can renew your user token using the command line argument **-r** when you restart your application.
 ```js